Please note: This is the policy for IELTS (Academic and General Training), you can find the UKVI cancellation and refund policy here.

 Cancelling your IELTS test

-If you cancel your IELTS test up to five weeks before the test date, you will receive a refund minus an administration fee of 25% of the test fee.
+If you cancel your IELTS test up to five weeks before (IELTS on Paper) and up to 2 weeks before (IELTS on Computer) the test date, you will receive a refund minus an administration fee of 25% of the test fee.

-If an original medical certificate confirming illness on the date of the test is provided within five working days of the test date, together with the Request for Refund or Test Date Transfer Form, the fee is refundable, minus an administration fee of 25% of the test fee.
+If a medical certificate confirming illness on the date of the test is provided within five working days of the test date, together with the submitted cancellation request on the Test Taker Portal, the fee is refundable, minus an administration fee of 25% of the test fee.

-Only original medical certificates in local language or English are accepted.
-If we have not received both required documents at our office in Tashkent by the fifth working day after the test, you will be marked as absent and forfeit all claims.
+Only medical certificates in local languages or English are accepted.
+If we have not received your submitted cancellation request along with an upload of supporting documentation/evidence on the Test Taker Portal by the fifth working day after the test, you will be marked as absent and forfeit all claims.

 Please note that we do not accept sick notes issued by family members.

 Copies sent by fax or email are not accepted.